The World in One City: Migration and the making of modern London

 Mark Rowland, Footprints of London

 Want to know more?
-Then please check out some of the reviews of my walks my guests have been kind enough to write on my website here.
+Then please check here for reviews of my walks.

 IMPORTANT: Attendance on any walk can only be guaranteed through pre-booking.
-If you cannot pre-book here but wish to attend, you are welcome to do so, but you must please give me prior notice of your intention to attend (the quickest way is via my contact form on my website which comes to me directly, please remember to provide a phone number) and I will confirm arrangements by return.
+If you cannot pre-book here but wish to attend, you are welcome to do so, but you must please give me prior notice via my contact form on my website (please remember to provide a phone number) and I will confirm arrangements by return.

 Please only make the journey to a meeting point if you have received a confirmation from me.